-Cuyahoga County is expected to receive $241 million under the federal 2021 American Recovery Act.
-The first payment of half of the amount is expected to be received within the next month, and the remainder is expected to be received a year later.
+Cuyahoga County is expected to receive $240 million under the federal 2021 American Recovery Act (ARPA).
+The first payment of half of the amount of $120 million has been received and the second payment should be received a year later.

 The federal government has not yet released detailed guidance on how these funds may be spent, but the legislation authorizes four broad categories:

-3. Direct governmental services, to the extent that federal funds used to provide these services replace revenue lost as a direct result of the pandemic.
+Direct governmental services, to the extent that federal funds used to provide these services replace revenue lost as a result of the pandemic.

 Water, sewer, and broadband infrastructure.

 Under the federal legislation, we have until the end of 2024 to determine how these funds will be spent and until the end of 2026 to actually spend the money.
 Council and the Executive have a agreed on a broad framework of several "buckets" of categories for which these funds will be spent, as follows:

 Providing direct services through replacement of revenue lost due to the pandemic.

 Health and safety measures and economic development assistance in response to the pandemic.

 Innovative initiatives, especially related to broadband, water, and environment.